ECCC-MSC/open-data/README.md

 1. Retrieve a local copy of the current public data documentation repository
 2. Update the source documentation
-3. (validation required) Run the script which generates the output versions of the documentation
+3. (likely not required / obsolete) Run the script which generates the output versions of the documentation
 4. Validate the output documentation
 6. A 'MSC public data documentation' steward publishes the new version to canada.ca